 - People in India love to watch soap operas.
 This tendency of Indian viewers may be exploited for the cause of lifelong learning.
-The program producers for television may be requested to especially portray workers and adult learners in their soap operas and show the importance of lifelong learning in their life. - The teleconferencing mode of television may also be utilized to provide information and about lifelong counseling learning. television channels may also invite lifelong learning experts to answer about lifelong opportunities to masses in India. - Now-a-days reality shows on television in India are very popular.
+The program producers for television may be requested to especially portray workers and adult learners in their soap operas and show the importance of lifelong learning in their life. - The teleconferencing mode of television may also be utilized to provide information and counseling about lifelong learning.
+The television channels may also invite lifelong learning experts to answer about lifelong opportunities to masses in India. - Now-a-days reality shows on television in India are very popular.
 These shows have been used to encourage and excel people in different walks of life.
-Considering this success, reality shows for lifelong learning practitioners" and workers may also be organized.
+Considering this success, reality shows for lifelong learning practitioners' and workers may also be organized.
 These shows will motivate people to indulge in lifelong learning activities for benefit of society and economy.

-D. Mobile telephony based learning
+D. Mobile Telephony Based Learning